-Single room humidifiers are very popular and make it easy to replace lost moisture in small spaces, but to affect the entire home, you need a whole house humidifier.
-They provide a single, convenient source for balanced humidity that is beneficial for people and a home.
+Single room humidifiers make it easy to replace lost moisture in small spaces, but to affect the entire home, you need a whole house humidifier.
+These provide a single, convenient source for balanced humidity that is beneficial for people and a home.

-While there are many aspects to consider when choosing a whole house humidifier, some of the most important are detailed in the following sections.
+There are many aspects to consider when choosing a whole house humidifier.
 This guide can help you find the best whole house humidifier to replace lost moisture and restore comfort, whatever the size of your living space.
-To help make the selection process easier, below are some of the best whole house humidifiers selected by category.
+To help make the selection process easier, below are some of the best whole house humidifiers in their respective categories.

 - BEST OVERALL: Aprilaire 500 Whole Home Humidifier, Automatic

-- BEST BANG FOR THE BUCK: AIRCARE 831000 Space-Saver, Whole House Humidifier
+- BEST BANG FOR THE BUCK: AIRCARE 831000 Whole House Evaporative Humidifier

 - BEST FOR LARGE HOMES: Aprilaire – 800Z 800 Whole Home Steam Humidifier

-- BEST FAN: Honeywell Home HE240A2001 Whole House Humidifier
+- BEST FAN: Honeywell Home HE280A Whole House Humidifier

 What to Consider When Choosing the Best Whole House Humidifier